 A significant amount of fatal accidents for motorcyclists are single-vehicle crashes as opposed to a motorcycle crashing into a car.
 These crashes are often attributed to a lack of training, speeding, and driving while under the influence.
 Helmet use also contributes to fatalities.

-The National Highway Traffic Safety Administration estimated that 800 lives could be saved every year if riders wore helmets.
-Maryland law stipulates that motorcycle riders must wear helmets that meet MVA standards and visors if their bike does not have a windshield.
+The National Highway Traffic Safety Administration estimated that 800 lives could be saved annually if riders wore helmets.
+Maryland law stipulates that motorcycle riders must wear helmets that meet MVA standards and visors if their bike has no windshield.

 The negligence of other drivers on the road is another significant contributing factor to motorcycle fatalities.
 Approximately 40% of fatal motorcycle crashes occur when another vehicle turns left in front of an unsuspecting motorcyclist.

 Why Motorcycle Accidents Lawsuits Are Different?

 What Types of Motorcycle Accidents Lawsuits Are Frequently Litigated?